Campfires are currently prohibited on American Prairie deeded land due to extreme wildland fire danger.

-We ask all visitors to travel and recreate responsibly this summer by complying with guidance from local, state, and federal authorities.
+We ask all visitors to travel and recreate responsibly by complying with guidance from local, state, and federal authorities.
 Visitors must observe social distancing guidelines, and no gatherings larger than 10 are permitted.

 - Tent camping is available on American Prairie Reserve's deeded land following the guidelines outlined below.

 - Campers in RV’s or vehicles can access state and federal land (see links on this page for more information on the Missouri Breaks National Monument, the Charles M. Russell National Wildlife Refuge, Montana State Lands and Bureau of Land Management lands).

 In addition to American Prairie facilities like Buffalo Camp, visitors can tent camp on American Prairie's deeded land and on nearby public lands.